 Administration of Drugs for a Sexual Purpose

-Have you been accused of Administration of a Drug for a Sexual Purpose?
+Have you been accused of Administration of Drugs for Sex?
 Ask us your legal questions in confidence.
 Ask about your rights when dealing with the Police.
 Should you plead guilty or not guilty?

-If the Police want to speak with you about an allegation of Administration of a Drug for a Sexual Purpose, call us now.
+If the Police want to speak with you about an allegation of Administration of Drugs for Sex, call us now.
 Do not wait till after the interview.
 Speak with one of our experienced lawyers and they will answer your questions.

 Call us to discuss the allegations before you participate in a Police interview to know your rights.